samapriya/awesome-gee-community-datasets/docs/projects/ctrees_amazon.md

 **Coverage:** Amazon forest domain (approximately 8,260,920 km²)

-**Methodology:** U-Net deep learning model adapted for regression, using 4-band (RGB-NIR) Planet NICFI images as input.
-The model was trained with Canopy Height Models (CHMs) derived from airborne LiDAR data as reference.

 **Accuracy:** Mean Absolute Error (MAE) of 3.68 m on validation samples.
 The model estimates heights up to 40-50 m without significant saturation.

-**Data Format:** The Earth Engine asset stores height values that are scaled by a factor of 2.5.
-To obtain the actual height in meters, the pixel values in the asset must be divided by 2.5.
+**Data Format:** To obtain the actual height in meters, the pixel values in the asset must be divided by 2.5.
 The original CHM was multiplied by 2.5 and saved as integer 8 bits.

 **Mean Amazon Canopy Height:** Estimated at ~22.09 m